 The owner of Amasia was Alan Wong, a famous chef who has two outstanding restaurants in Honolulu on the island of Oahu.
 So the food at Amasia was wonderful.
 They had foods from many countries, a “global marketplace of different cultures where east meets west in Hawaii.”
 There were small plates perfect for sharing and tasting.
 In addition to a sushi bar, Amasia had a robata, which is a grill used to prepare Japanese food for customers seated around the cooking area.
 The main sections of the long menu were soups & salads, seafood, poultry, pork, beef, rice & noodles, vegetables, and sushi.
 There was also a 5-course tasting menu.

-Everything that I and my dining companions tasted at Amasia was excellent and was beautifully presented.
+Everything my dining companions and I tasted at Amasia was excellent and beautifully presented.

 Antonio’s Italian Cuisine

 Antonio’s restaurant was in the Long’s Center at 1215 South Kihei Road in Kihei.
 Phone 808-875-8800.
 It CLOSED in May of 2018 and has been replaced at this location by a new restaurant called Tanpopo Dandelion.

 Antonio’s was open for dinner every day except Monday.
 It was a small casual restaurant with tasty food, indoor seating, and Italian decor.

 The menu at Antonio’s included many kinds of pasta, a couple of types of pizza, salads, sandwiches at lunch, and meats at dinner.
 See below for some specific Antonio’s menu items as well as photos.

 The food at Antonio’s was very good, and the prices were moderate for Maui.